Setting up writer’s workshop need not be complicated.

 Make the process easier by implementing the following key components.

-Related: For engaging activities that your elementary students will love, see our page of high-interest teaching strategies!
+Related: For engaging literacy mini-lessons your elementary students will love, see our page of high-interest teaching strategies.

 - Independent Writing/Conferencing